rvzaytsev/awesome-math/README.md

 # awesome-math
 This page contains maths resources that I used for studying.
 I only post resources which I covered from start to end (or almost), i.e. something I used to learn the subject completely on my own and successfully - no cookbooks and encyclopedias.
 I don't make an attempt to only collect free resources, so no links, just titles.
+Al

 # awesome-list